Greg's First Time in

 3. It must express national unity transcending ideologies and state systems.

-After arriving in Pyongyang, we took the subway.
+After arriving in Pyongyang, we took the metro.
 Pyongyang has two subway lines, one East-West Line and one North-South Line.
 The latter was the first to open in 1973.

 Music plays from the loudspeakers on the metro carriages, and the portraits of the leaders smile at the people.
 Apart from one new train made in North Korea (it's really just a local facelift of the older ones), the line is run by old East Berlin trains.
 There is no passenger information on the trains to tell you about the stations and there are no announcements either.
 People were playing games on their phones.